Anti-glare solutions for pinball machines

 - Reflection reduction: Some glass types minimize reflections more effectively than others.

-- Glass tint: Some glass is crystal clear, while others have a slight green, purple, or blue tint.
+- Glass tint: Some are crystal clear, while others have a slight green, purple, or blue tint.

-- Anti-reflective technology and durability: Some glass has an internal anti-reflective layer, while others feature a coating on one or both sides which
+- Anti-reflective technology and durability: Some glass has an internal anti-reflective layer, while others feature a coating on one or both sides, which is more fragile.

 Advantages: